Chihche-Liew/chihche-liew.github.io/content/repos/_index.md

 ### 4. RavenPack News Processor

-**Summary**: A Python pipeline designed for processing RavenPack news event data and extract events with focused keywords retrieved from WRDS with acceleration using Polars and DuckDB.
+**Summary**: A Python pipeline designed for processing RavenPack news event data and extract events with focused keywords retrieved from WRDS with acceleration using Polars and DuckDB. [repository here](https://github.com/Chihche-Liew/RavenPack-News-Processor)

 **Features**: